domrishe/HP_Build/about.md

  I'll be building the Hangprinter v4 and modifying the printhead in some way to be able to print large and fast, either by making a high-flow nozzle and printing expanding PLA, or potentially just triggering a can of expanding insulation foam.

 Here's a look at the overall design.
-Instead of the usual extrusions, linear rails, etc. the printer operates on a systtem of cables in a tetrahedron arrangement.
+Instead of the usual extrusions, linear rails, etc. the printer operates on a systtem of cables in a tetrahedron arrangement.s

  ![Image](/assets/images/diagram.png)